ARGOeu/argo-monitoring/website/docs/monitoring_library/introduction.md

 ## Examples

+#### Overview

-In the `examples` folder, you may find the following library usage examples:
+In the [examples](https://github.com/ARGOeu/argo-mon-library/tree/main/examples) folder, you may find the following library usage examples:

 * getting a list of reports for a tenant
 * getting endpoint statuses